 The public hearings in the began on Wednesday, November 13.
-Among the witnesses to inquiry against President Trumpprovide testimony to the Committee thus far are William B. Taylor, the acting US Ambassador to Ukraine, and Deputy Assistant Secretary of State in the European and Eurasian Bureau George Kent.
+Among the witnesses to inquiry against President Trumpprovide testimony to the thus far are William B. Taylor, the acting US Ambassador to Ukraine, and Deputy Assistant Secretary of State in the European and Eurasian Bureau George Kent.
 These testimonies form part of the first public impeachment hearings in two decades.

 Background of the hearings